osintmatter/shortemall/README.md

 ## Contact Info

-for any question or further information write to me at: osintmatter@protonmail.com
+for any question or further information write to me at: info@osintmatter.com

 You can find me on Twitter: https://twitter.com/MatterOsint

+Soon on ... osintmatter.com